Probing the mass relation between supermassive black holes and dark matter halos at high redshifts by gravitational wave experiments: summary and discussion

 For the GW bursts from SMBH coalescences, we have calculated the number of detectable bursts per year with LISA sensitivity.
 Our results show that the number of detectable GW bursts depends on both $n$ and $M_{\rm lim}$.
 Therefore, once we obtain an upper limit or constraint on the number of GW bursts per year, we can impose the limits on $n$ and $M_{\rm lim}$ from the LISA observation, which can then be used to constrain the formation and evolution processes of SMBHs at high redshifts.

 Future galaxy and QSO surveys can provide constraints on the mass relation between SMBHs and DM halos in high redshifts.
-However, in comparison with these observations, GW observations can constrain the mass relation even for the smaller mass region of DM halos and SMBHs which galaxy and QSO surveys can not probe.
+However, in comparison with these observations, GW observations can constrain the mass relation even for the smaller mass region of DM halos and SMBHs that galaxy and QSO surveys can not probe.
 On the other hand, it is important to construct a precise coevolution model of DM halos and SMBHs to obtain the robust constraint on the mass relation in high redshifts.

 In our coevolution model, we do not take into account the gas accretion on SMBHs, which is one of the important processes for SMBH mass growth.
-Therefore, in our model, the final masses of the SMBHs are underestimated.
-Since the SMBH mass function shows that the smaller mass BHs are more abundant, including a gas accretion in our model leads to enhancing the number of the SMBH coalescence which contributes to the detectable GW signals.
-Accordingly, the constraint on the initial conditions of the mass relation in our model could be underestimated.
-Although it is difficult to model the gas accretion in high redshifts, the detailed observation of the luminosity function of distant QSOs can provide us the information on the efficiency of the gas accretion in high redshifts.
+We can expect that for a fixed power-law index $n$ the amplitude of SGWB in the PTA frequency band would be enhanced due to the gas accretion, and the favorable value of $n$ becomes large depending on the accretion efficiency.
+Therefore, we can put the lower bound on $n$ as $n\gtrsim 1.0$.
+As for the LISA experiment, the dependence of the expected number of GW bursts on the model parameters, $n$ and $M_{\rm lim}$ would be changed by the gas accretion effect.
+Considering the behavior of the total event of GW bursts under this process, we can find the specific parameter regions ruled out from the future LISA experiment.
+Basically, in order to obtain more realistic constraints on the parameters $n$ and $M_\mathrm{lim}$, we need to consider the effect of the gas accretion process carefully.
+Although it is difficult to model the gas accretion in high redshifts, the detailed observation of the luminosity function of distant QSOs can provide us the information on the efficiency of the gas accretion in high redshifts (see e.g., \citealt{2020MNRAS.498.5652K}).
 We will address these issues in our future work.